Jackalope: Tall tales

 The jackalope is subject to many outlandish and largely tongue-in-cheek claims embedded in tall tales about its habits.
 Jackalopes are said to be so dangerous that hunters are advised to wear stovepipes on their legs to keep from being gored.
-Stores in Douglas sell jackalope milk, but The New York Times questions its authenticity on grounds that milking a jackalope is known to be fraught with risk.
+Stores in Douglas sell jackalope doe milk, but The New York Times questions its authenticity on grounds that milking a jackalope is known to be fraught with risk.
 One of the ways to catch a jackalope is to entice it with whiskey, the jackalope's beverage of choice.

 The jackalope can imitate the human voice, according to legend.
 During the days of the Old West, when cowboys gathered by the campfires singing at night, jackalopes could be heard mimicking their voices or singing along, usually as a tenor.
-It is said that jackalopes, the rare Lepus antilocapra, only breed during lightning flashes and that their antlers make the act difficult despite the hare's reputation for fertility.
+It is credited with being able to "throw its voice", and mimic the calls and cries of many mammals, even a chainsaw.
+It is said that jackalopes, the rare Lepus antilocapra, breed only during lightning flashes and that their antlers make the act difficult despite the hare's reputation for fertility.
+Even the ordinary jackalope only mates during lightning storms, such breeding habits accounting for their scarcity.